eth-applied-research-group/blog/content/post/nye-proof-specs.md

 > There are valid cases where `gasUsed` will be below this floor price, but the floor price needs to be reserved in
 > the transaction gas limit.

+For the exact same spec, geth has [two errors](https://github.com/ethereum/go-ethereum/blob/13b157a461c88678cd4e15ca005e7b45d823431b/core/error.go#L77-L83), while the [testing framework](https://github.com/ethereum/execution-spec-tests) has [just one.](https://github.com/ethereum/execution-spec-tests/issues/1412)

-The [testing framework](https://github.com/ethereum/execution-spec-tests) that verifies this specification across different implementations relies on [client-specific error messages](https://github.com/ethereum/execution-spec-tests/blob/main/src/ethereum_clis/clis/geth.py) to detect violations:
+Plus, in the absence of standard error codes, the testing framework falls back on [client-specific error messages](https://github.com/ethereum/execution-spec-tests/blob/main/src/ethereum_clis/clis/geth.py) to detect errors:

 {{< figure src="/img/nye-proof-specs/exception-mapper.png" >}}

-Even a minor typo or slight change in the client error message can lead to outcomes ranging from a [benign false positive](https://github.com/ethereum/execution-spec-tests/issues/1412) to a catastrophic security breach.
+A typo or slight change in the client error message can lead to outcomes ranging from a [benign false positive](https://github.com/ethereum/execution-spec-tests/issues/1412) to a gaping security hole.
 The mechanism is so abysmally delicate that you can almost hear it creaking.

-Imagine if specs looked like this:
+First-class invariants in specs eliminate the guesswork:

 | Field                 | Example                                                                                                           |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------- |